jordicenzano/wowzadocker/README.md

 # wowzadocker
-Docker files that creates a docker image with wowa + ssh
+Docker files that creates a docker image with Wowza + ssh